Ted's Restaurant: "Steam Machine" food truck

 Ted's operates a food truck named the "Steam Machine" and it sells steamed cheeseburgers at Bushnell Park in downtown Hartford, Connecticut, at the Xfinity Theatre amphitheatre also in Hartford, and at UConn Huskies football games at Pratt & Whitney Stadium at Rentschler Field in East Hartford, Connecticut.

-XL Center concession stand
+PeoplesBank Arena concession stand

-Ted's sells steamed cheeseburgers at a concession stand located behind section 101 in the XL Center arena in Hartford, Connecticut.
+Ted's sells steamed cheeseburgers at a concession stand located behind section 101 in the PeoplesBank Arena arena in Hartford, Connecticut.

 Hartford Yard Goats promotion

 In August 2018 Ted's was the featured food vendor during a special promotion by the Hartford Yard Goats minor league baseball team.
 For one home game the Yard Goats changed their name to the "Hartford Steamed Cheeseburgers" and wore special one-off uniforms resembling the food item.
 Ted's sold made-to-order steamed cheeseburgers to fans at the "Hartford Neighborhood Flavors Cart" that was set up at the stadium.